rouyng/tncexporter/README.md

 ### Installing prometheus
 A full guide on how to install and configure prometheus is outside the scope of this readme.
 Please consult the [official Prometheus installation guide](https://prometheus.io/docs/prometheus/latest/installation/) or the many other online tutorials available.

 Once prometheus is installed, you will have to [configure it](https://prometheus.io/docs/introduction/first_steps/#configuring-prometheus) to scrape the metrics endpoint created by TNC exporter.

-### Installing and configuring grafana
-A full guide on how to install and configure grafana is outside the scope of this readme.
-Please consult the [official Grafana installation guide](https://grafana.com/docs/grafana/latest/installation/) or the many other online tutorials available.

-Once you have a working installation of grafana, [import](https://grafana.com/docs/grafana/latest/dashboards/export-import/) the TNC exporter dashboard from the [dashboard json file](grafana-dashboard/tncexporter.json) included in this repository.

-## Running and Configuring TNC exporter
-The basic command to run TNC exporter is:

-`python -m tncexporter`

-If you want distance metrics, add your TNC's latitude and longitude as follows (S latitudes and W longitudes are negative):

-`python -m tncexporter --latitude 40.7484 --longitude -73.9855`

-There are multiple command line options to configure TNC exporter.
-See descriptions of these by running:

-`python -m tncexporter --help`

 By default, TNC exporter will expose metrics at port 9110.
 This should be set as your scrape target within `prometheus.yml` as follows: